Jamie Baxter, Program Director

 Megan began working part-time for the Chesapeake Bay Funders Network in the Spring of 2014; supporting the day-to-day functions of the Network and organizing in-person and virtual programs for network members.
-She is a Senior Fellow of the Environmental Leadership Program and has served in a leadership role for the D.C.
+She is a Senior Fellow of the Environmental Leadership Program and has served in leadership roles for the D.C.
 Chapter of the Emerging Practitioners in Philanthropy; Washington Regional Food Funders; and the Association of Baltimore Area Grantmakers.

-Megan is from Maryland and graduated from Washington College with a degree in Environmental Studies and concentration in Chesapeake Regional Studies
+Megan is from Maryland and graduated from Washington College with a degree in Environmental Studies and concentration in Chesapeake Regional Studies.

 Diane Schrauth, Stormwater Work Group Consultant

 Diane is principal of Schrauth Consulting LLC, a consulting practice with experience in urban water and sustainability issues.
 Diane currently coordinates the national Stormwater Funders’ Group for the Funders’ Network for Smart Growth and Livable Communities and the regional Chesapeake Bay Funders Network’s Stormwater Work Group.
 In working with both funder affinity groups, she supports joint learning and collaborative work among funders interested in sustainable stormwater management and green infrastructure.
 Diane also provides consulting services to private foundations, nonprofit organizations, and public agencies in the areas of strategy development, issue research and analysis, and project management.